keshav2446/excel-analytic-platform/README.md

    - Use the "Upload Excel File" request to upload the sample Excel file
    - Explore other endpoints as needed

+4. Resend Email Verification
+   - Added a feature where users can resend the verification email if they did nor receive it the first time.
+   - This helps users to activate their account easily in case the original email was lost or went to spam.
+   - Add a key named `token` with the vlaue `{{verificationToken}}`

 ## Troubleshooting

 ### Common Issues